Darkelf30/Car_Insurance_Policy_Analysis/README.md

    * Dastsun/Nissan Z-car
    * Minx Magnificient
    * Virage
-8. Single people make more car insurance claims

 ## Recommendations
 Insurance companies should ensure that single non-parents should be educated on driving safety and precautionary measures as part of the services they offer their customers (at no charge).
 This will reduce the expenses they incur on paying claims out to such customer demographic.
-Also, manufaturers of car models associated with the most insurance claims and claim amounts should be investigated on the reasons for such higher frequencies and claim amounts.
+Also, manufacturers of car models associated with the most insurance claims and claim amounts should be investigated on the reasons for such higher frequencies and claim amounts.
 If it is discovered to be a manufacturer problem, the manufacturers should be made to pay heavier taxes for manufacturing more units of those cars.

 ## Limitations of Analysis
 This analysis doesn't cover popular car insurance metrics such as average time to settle a claim, average revenue per policy holder, components of claim costs, customer retention rates e.t.c due to the limited data collected and the absence of fields to measure such metrics